-- Arts and Letters: 15 credits chosen from at least two disciplines, with no more than 9 credits from one discipline. - A complete sequence with a minimum of 9 credit hours from the approved sequences in Arts and Letters. - Six credits chosen from the approved sequences or approved distribution lists for Arts and Letters.
-Students who do not complete a sequence in literature must take 6 credits from literature.
+- 1. Arts and Letters: 15 credits chosen from at least two disciplines, with no more than nine credits from one discipline. - a.
+A complete sequence with a minimum of nine credit hours from the approved sequences in Arts and Letters. - b.
+Six credits chosen from the approved sequences or approved distribution lists for Arts and Letters.
+Students who do not complete a sequence in World Mythology and Religion or in any literature sequence must take six credits from World Mythology and Religion or from literature.